apivideo/api.video-java-client/docs/LiveStreamsApi.md

   public static void main(String[] args) {
     ApiVideoClient client = new ApiVideoClient("YOUR_API_TOKEN");
     // if you rather like to use the sandbox environment:
-    // ApiVideoClient client = new ApiVideoClient("YOU_SANDBOX_API_TOKEN", Environment.SANDBOX);
+    // ApiVideoClient client = new ApiVideoClient("YOU_SANDBOX_API_TOKEN", ApiVideoClient.Environment.SANDBOX);

     LiveStreamsApi apiInstance = client.liveStreams();

     String liveStreamId = "vi4k0jvEUuaTdRAEjQ4Jfrgz"; // The unique ID for the live stream you want to upload.
     File file = new File("/path/to/file"); // The image to be added as a thumbnail.
-The mime type should be image/jpeg, image/png or image/webp.
-The max allowed size is 8 MiB.

     try {
       LiveStream result = apiInstance.uploadThumbnail(liveStreamId, file);